What role does exercise play in the management of PD?

 - Symptom management.
 Research has shown that exercise can improve gait, balance, tremor, flexibility, grip strength and motor coordination.
 Exercise such as treadmill training and biking have all been shown to benefit, as has tai chi and yoga (although more studies are needed).

 - Possibly slowing disease progression.
 There is a strong consensus among physicians and physical therapists that improved mobility decreases the risk of falls and some other complications of Parkinson’s.
-They agree that practicing movement—physical therapy, occupational therapy, and participating in an exercise program—improves mobility.
+They agree that practicing movement — physical therapy, occupational therapy, and participating in an exercise program—improves mobility.
 By avoiding complications, you can avoid some of the things that can make PD worse.
-Beyond this, we know that people who exercise intensely, for example by doing things like running or riding a bicycle, have fewer changes in their brains caused by aging.
+Beyond this, we know that people who exercise vigorously, for example by doing things like running or riding a bicycle, have fewer changes in their brains caused by aging.
 Studies in animals suggest that Parkinson’s disease is also improved by exercise.
 Many neurologists in the NPF Center of Excellence network recommend intense exercise to their patients and also to people who are worried about getting PD because of a family connection.
-One neurologist told us that he tells people with a relative who has PD to exercise 300 minutes a week, with at least half of it intense running or bike riding.
+One neurologist told us that he tells people with a relative who has PD to exercise 300 minutes a week, with at least half of it devoted to intense running or bike riding.
+One Parkinson's Outcomes Project study has proven that people with PD who vigorously exercise for 2.5 hours per week show a slowed decline in quality of life, and the sooner they begin vigorous workouts after diagnosis, the better.

 How can I benefit from exercise?